-Assessment Form Confidential
+London Young Counselling Assessment Form Confidential

-Assessment Carried Out Or ו / / by
+Assessment Carried Out On / / by

+Client Ref No:

 School

 Have you used this service before?
-YES 5 / NO
+YES / NO

 If yes, was this useful?
-YES , / NO wh o did you s see? -
+YES / NO who did you see?

-Name: - D.O.B:
+Name: D.O.B:

-Year Group -
+Year Group

 Gender

 Who do you currently live with?

 Previous counselling history:

 Have you had counselling before?
 YES/ NO